 Some believed that Kamen Rider Faiz was the darkest of the Heisei era, as you had important characters dying on a regular basis by dissolving to ash, tragic monsters who are all as human as you or me and often are being coerced into attacking humans by the Big Bads, one of the "good guys" being good purely in that he doesn't want the villains to kill all humans and take over the world - but outside that, he's a Manipulative Bastard who'll do anything to anyone to get what he feels he deserves, and the even darker novel (double the Family-Unfriendly Violence and add a dose of rape.)
 Regardly, both Ryuki and Faiz are commonly accepted as being the darkest rider series of them all.

 In a similar tone to the Japanese Kamen Rider series, Kamen Rider Dragon Knight is this for North American tokusatsu.
-KRDK regularly dealt with betrayal, distrust, questionable motives and underlying truths in initially good-looking characters, and the M.I.B. were "good guys" with highly questionable methods and even played a part in JTC's Start of Darkness.
+KRDK regularly dealt with betrayal, distrust, questionable motives and underlying truths in initially good-looking characters, and the M.I.B. were "good guys" with highly questionable methods and even played a part in The Sociopath JTC's Start of Darkness.
 It also did away with the formulaic Monster of the Week in lieu of the "season-long movie chopped into episode-length segments" format the Japanese KR series used from Kuuga through Kabuto.
 There was comic relief in the form of Lacey, Trent, and Aunt Grace, but Aunt Grace got Chuck Cunningham Syndrome midseason and Lacey said Screw This, I'm Outta Here! once things started to get too hot.
 They had to deal with Never Say "Die"... and did it by replacing death with something worse.
 While still considerably lighter than Kamen Rider Ryuki, KRDK deserves mention for making itself a name in tokusatsu circles as an attempt to make a US Kamen Rider without tampering with what makes a Kamen Rider a Kamen Rider by toning it down to a Power Rangers rip-off/copy.

 Any Queen song notwithstanding, the series was firmly in the "Living Forever Is Awesome" camp.
 During the last two years, however, the plot began focusing more on Duncan's pain and alienation of being immortal; this angst eventually carried over into The Raven, the ultimately doomed spin-off.
 One of the show's directors, Dennis Barry, suggested that the writers were dreading middle age, and that Duncan's existentialist crisis was a reflection of their collective mid-life crisis.